 Learn how to make the perfect flat white.

 A cortado originated in Spain.
 It’s a very similar drink to a flat white, but with a slight difference.
 It is pure espresso, but it is blended with steamed milk that is not textured or frothed in any way.
+The balance between the espresso and milk is 1:1, (about half espresso, half milk).
+While this is a typical way of drinking a small coffee throughout Spain, this drink has become more popular on coffee shop menus around the world.

 10. Caffe Crema